About the Half Marathon

 - 2:15 | Pink Corral x2

 - 2:30 | Green Corral x2

-Please note: For safety and security reasons, Pender Street will be a restricted area only available to participants, volunteers, media and staff.
+Please note: For safety and security reasons, West Pender Street is only available to participants, volunteers, media and staff on Race Day.

 Planning for the Weather

 More music, more cheering, more spectators!
-For 2014, event organizers plan to add more on-course entertainment to motivate, inspire and entertain participants.
-Watch for local musical groups, community cheer groups and thousands and thousands of spectators along the course on May 4, 2014.
+We’ve added more on-course entertainment this year to motivate, inspire, and entertain you as you make your way through the course.
+Watch for local musical groups, community cheer groups, dance groups, and, of course, thousands and thousands of spectators along the Half Marathon route!

 Represent your neighbourhood!
 We expect over 90,000 spectators at this year’s race, so grab your sign, and come to one of our spectator hotspots to cheer on that special runner in your life!

 The event follows a rolling road closure/opening protocol.
 This means that roads will close and later re-open as runners pass through the course; NO roads are closed for the entire duration of the race.